Aging, Alcohol, and Addictions

 University of South Florida, Tampa, Florida

 Welcome to the home page of the interest group on "Aging, Alcohol, and Addictions" of the Gerontological Society of America (GSA).
-The convener of the group is Sarah Canham, PhD, Postdoctoral Fellow in Drug Dependence Epidemiology, Department of Mental Health, Johns Hopkins Bloomberg School of Public Health.
+The convener of the group is Sarah Canham, PhD, Research Associate and BC Real Estate Fellow, Gerontology Research Centre, Simon Fraser University in Burnaby, British Columbia, Canada.

 This is the web site for this informal interest group (as categorized by the GSA) and provides important links to information and resources about older adults' use or misuse of alcohol, illicit drugs, prescription medications, and/or tobacco.
 This home page provides links to current members of the GSA interest group, as well as links to theirs and others' web sites related to this field, and helpful references on published research.